 - Commonly used terms that you must be aware of

 For efficient trading and investment, it is important to understand the language of the market.
-In this chapter, we have listed some of the most common terms or jargons that market players often use to describe various aspects of the market.
+In this chapter, we have listed some of the common terms or jargons that market players often use to describe various aspects of the market.
 These terms could define the factors that affect the stock price or relate to the process of placing your trades, or simply point to important corporate events that you need to watch out for.

 Knowing these terms will help you navigate the market better and help learn more to take better trading or investment decisions.

 Shares & stocks: Share means a unit of ownership in a company.
 You can own several shares in a company or multiple companies together.
 It is known as stocks.

 CMP: Current market price (CMP) is the price that is being currently transacted.

 Bid price: Bid price is the price at which a buyer is ready to buy a share.
 It is as high as the buyer can go for his purchase.

 Ask price: Ask price is the price at which a seller is ready to sell a share.
 It is the minimum price at which a seller is ready to transact.

 Bid-ask spread: It is the difference between the bid and the ask price.
 Both bid and ask are real-time and keep fluctuating and the difference between them is a crucial sign of market liquidity.

 Volume: Volume indicates the number of shares transacted during the trading session.
 Higher volume indicates higher liquidity and vice versa.